 Verse 33: "I myself did not know him, but he who sent me to baptize with water said to me, 'He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit."

 Many thought the direct prophetic endowments of the Spirit ceased when the last of the Old Testament prophets died.
-For some, the claim by John that the Spirit was being restored, made them realize that the messianic era was at hand.
+For some, the claim by John that the Spirit had returned made them realize that the messianic era was at hand.

 Verse 34: "And I have seen and have borne witness that this is the Son of God."

-John the Baptist declares that Jesus is the Son of God.
-Later, Jesus Himself confessed under oath that He was the Son of God (John 19:7).
-This gave the Sanhedrin a reason to condemn him to death.
+John the Baptist declared that Jesus is the Son of God.
+Later, Jesus Himself confessed under oath that He was the Son of God; this gave the Sanhedrin a reason to condemn him to death.
+(John 19:7).